Kent Nagano: Berlin and Los Angeles

-Recent work
+Nagano is the president of the European Opera Centre, Liverpool.

+Montreal and Munich

 He has been a regular guest at the Salzburg Festival, where he premiered Kaija Saariaho's L'amour de loin in 2000.
 He also conducted the world premiere of John Adams' The Death of Klinghoffer at la Monnaie in Brussels.

-In 2006, Nagano became the music director of both the Orchestre Symphonique de Montréal (OSM) and the Bavarian State Opera.
+In 2006, Nagano became both the music director of the Montreal Symphony Orchestra (OSM) and GMD of the Bavarian State Opera.
 His contract with the Bavarian State Opera did not allow him to be the music director of another opera company.
 He concluded his Bavarian State Opera tenure in 2013.
-With the OSM, he has conducted commercial recordings for such labels as ECM New Series and Analekta.
-His current contract with the OSM is through 2020.
-In June 2017, the OSM announced that Nagano is to stand down as its music director at the close of his current contract, at the end of the 2019–2020 season.
+With the OSM, he has conducted commercial recordings for such labels as ECM New Series.
+Nagano concluded his OSM tenure at the end of the 2019–2020 season.

+Hamburg and Madrid

-Nagano is also one of the Russian National Orchestra's Conductor Collegium.
+Nagano has served as one of the Russian National Orchestra's Conductor Collegium.
 In August 2012, the Gothenburg Symphony Orchestra announced the appointment of Nagano as its principal guest conductor and artistic advisor, as of the 2013–2014 season, with an initial contract of 3 years.
 In September 2012, the Hamburg State Opera announced the appointment of Nagano as its next Generalmusikdirektor (General Music Director) and Chefdirigent (chief conductor), effective with the 2015–2016 season, with an initial contract through the 2019–2020 season.
 In October 2017, the company announced the extension of Nagano's Hamburg contract through 2025.
+In 2017, he conducted Jörg Widmann's Arche at the opening of the Elbphilharmonie.
+Nagano is scheduled to conclude his Hamburg State Opera tenure as GMD at the close of the 2024–2025 season.

+Nagano first guest-conducted the Spanish National Orchestra (Orquesta Nacional de España) in April 2021.
+He returned for subsequent guest-conducting appearances in June 2021 and April 2024.
+In December 2024, the Orquesta y Coro Nacionales de España announced the appointment of Nagano as its next Director Artístico (Artistic Director) and Director Títular (Chief Conductor), effective with the 2026–2027 season, with an initial contract of five seasons.

 Personal life

 Nagano is married to pianist Mari Kodama.
 The couple has one daughter, Karin Kei Nagano.
+He resides in Montreal and San Francisco.